RasaHQ/taipo/docs/api/translit.md

 ![](../images/translit.png)

-These tools are able to transliterate to and from a latin alphabet.
+These tools are able to transliterate to and from a latin alphabet ("`l1`").
 It uses [transliterate](https://github.com/barseghyanartur/transliterate) as a backend and supports (`ru`, `mn`, `sr`, `bg`, `ka`, `uk`, `el`, `mk`, `l1`, `hy`).